pglemos/GOLFFOX/docs/guides/P0_IMPLEMENTATION_GUIDE.md

 ### 3. **Realtime Subscriptions for GPS Tracking**

-**Problem:** No real-time updates for driver positions on passenger/operator dashboards.
+**Problem:** No real-time updates for motorista positions on passageiro/operador dashboards.

 **Solution:**
 - Added `createRealtimeSubscription()` helper to `SupabaseConfig`